 Similarly to Zheng & Kruse (1998, 2003), we found variability consistent with a 13-14 year cycle in both recruitment and total adult population size, which is approximately double the mean generation time (2T) of female Tanner crabs in this region.
-Interestingly though, this cycle seems to have broken down in the years after 2005, suggesting a change in recruitment mechanisms.
+Interestingly though, this cycle seems to have broken down in the years after 2005, suggesting a shift in recruitment processes.

-Cyclical patterns of recruitment are not uncommon among brachyuran crabs.
+Non-independent, cyclical patterns of recruitment are not uncommon among brachyuran crabs.
 For instance, abundance of age 0+ snow crabs (Chionoecetes opilio) fluctuated periodically with stronger year-classes recurring approximately every 7 yr in the EBS (Ernst et al. 2012, Burgos et al. 2013) and 8 yr in the northwest Gulf of St. Lawrence in eastern Canada (Sainte-Marie et al. 1996, Émond et al. 2015).
 This cycle length is equivalent to the time interval between a female crab’s conception (zygote) and her terminal molt and first spawning, i.e., one mean generation time (1T).
 On the other hand, along the US west coast, Dungeness crab (Cancer magister) tend to cycle with a period of 10 yr, corresponding to 2T for this species (Botsford and Hobbs 1995).

 Cyclical recruitment patterns equal to 1T, such as the case for snow crab, may arise from a phenomenon termed “cohort resonance” (Burgos et al. 2013, Émond et al. 2015), typical of some semelparous populations (e.g., Pacific salmon, Oncorhynchus sp., Worden et al, 2010) whereby cohorts interact with each other (e.g., through cannibalism and/or intraspecific competition), and their interactions with the environment and fishing pressure (Bjørnstad et al. 2004, Botsford et al. 2014).
 For such species, lifetime reproduction decreases, and recruitment variability increases, with increased levels of fishing (Botsford et al., 2011).
 Moreover, these changes in variability are tied to sensitivity to fluctuations in the ocean environments at generational frequencies (tied to species life history), and changes in low frequency variations independent of life history (Botsford et al, 2011, 2014).
 Snow crab populations in the EBS and northwest Gulf of St. Lawrence are considered quasi-semelparous as primiparous females (first time spawners) contribute the most to recruitment in both areas (Émond et al. 2015).